bptlab/TracEX/README.md

 - **Metrics and Evaluation Tool**: Evaluates the accuracy and effectiveness of the extraction process and allows for analysis of exctraction results.
 - **Intuitive UI**: User-friendly interface for you to interact with the tool and visualize results.

+## Requirements
+To use TracEX, you need to have an **OpenAI API key**.

 ## Installation using Docker
-The easiest way to run a local instance of Ark is using the provided Docker images.
+The easiest way to run a local instance of TracEX is using the provided Docker images.

 1. **Install Docker**: Ensure that you have Docker installed on your system.
 If you haven't installed it yet, please follow the official Docker installation guide for your operating system: Docker Installation.
 1. **Download the Latest Docker Image**: Download the latest TracEX Docker image from the provided link: [docker image](...).